 Military veterans face many challenges when returning to civilian life: reconnecting with family and re-establishing a role in the family; joining or creating a community; returning to a job or preparing to enter the workforce; and adjusting to a different pace of life and work.
 Some veterans return home with severe injuries, some visible, and some invisible.

-Thousands of veterans—though just a fraction of the US veteran population—have found that creative arts and nature activities bring them relief from symptoms of anxiety, depression, post-traumatic stress, and traumatic brain injury.
-In health care and community settings, veterans are discovering vital outlets for expression and pathways to purpose and joy through activities such as writing, gardening, performing music, hiking, painting, and fishing.
+Thousands of veterans have found that creative arts and nature activities provide relief from symptoms of anxiety, depression, post-traumatic stress, and traumatic brain injury.
+In healthcare and community settings, veterans have discovered vital outlets for expression and pathways to purpose and joy through activities such as writing, gardening, performing music, hiking, painting, and fishing.

-Researchers, professionals who work with veterans, and veterans themselves have reported myriad benefits of spending time in nature and the creative arts.
-They include, among others:
+Researchers and professionals who work with veterans have reported myriad benefits when spending time in nature and the creative arts: